-For information purposes, the Pancretan Association, which is the ultimate beneficiary of the Pancretan Foundation, is an umbrella Organization of some 80 Cretan chapters across the US.
+The Pancretan Association, which is the ultimate beneficiary of the Pancretan Foundation, is an umbrella organization of some 80 Cretan chapters across the US.
 It was formed back in 1929 by a group of visionary Cretans and its primary purpose was to serve the needs of the Cretan-Americans as well as mother Crete.
-Eighty Five (85) years since its founding, it has grown to be one of the most significant and active organizations of the US Omogenia.
+Over 90 years since its founding, it has grown to be one of the most significant and active organizations in the United States.
 Not only has Pancretan Association served the Educational, Cultural and Philanthropic needs of its members, but it has also acted and continues to act as a good-will ambassador and bridge with mother Crete.

 Each of the irrevocable Trusts/Endowments of the Pancretan, specifically, Venizelion Scholarship, Cultural and Philanthropic, are each administered by a separate Board, who are elected at the PAA’s biennial Conventions.

-All of the various Endowment Boards are reporting to the Pancretan Association Directors and all of the Endowment Board Chairs are members of the PAA Board of Directors.
+All of the various Endowment Boards report to the Pancretan Association Directors and all of the Endowment Board Chairs are members of the PAA Board of Directors.

 THE FOUNDATION’S THREE BEFEFICIARY FUNDS